Contents

 What does “pre-sale active” mean?

-Why use Elo instead of the ATP ranking?
+Why use Elo-style ratings instead of only the ATP ranking?

-Elo reacts faster to form, weights opponent strength, and can be surface-specific.
-For short indoor events with a homogeneous elite field it produces more realistic win chances.
+Elo-style systems react faster to form, weight opponent strength, and can be surface-specific.
+For a short indoor event with a homogeneous elite field, they often produce more realistic match win probabilities than rankings alone.

 How reliable are odds?

-Odds reflect collective expectations.
-After removing overround, they are a strong signal but remain volatile and time-dependent.
+Odds reflect collective expectations at a given moment.
+After removing the bookmaker margin they are a strong signal, but remain time-dependent and can change quickly after injuries or surprise results.

-First-serve efficiency and returns vs second serve.
-These drive tie-break frequency and swing close matches indoors.
+First-serve efficiency and returns versus second serve are the primary levers.
+They drive tie-break frequency and swing close indoor matches where breaks of serve are scarce.

 Conclusion & outlook